-The motherboard has two slot1s (CPU1 and CPU2) for processor(s) installation.
+The motherboard has two slot2s (CPU1 and CPU2) for processor(s) installation.
 If you only install one processor cartridge, you can install it in either CPU1 or CPU2 and you must leave the terminator card plugged into another slot.
-However, we suggests user to install processor cartridge in CPU1.
+However, we suggest user to install processor cartridge in CPU1.

-If you install 2 processor cartridges, you must unplug the terminator card from CPU2.
-If you install two processor cartridges, you must install identical processor cartridges, that is, they must be both Pentium-IIs or Pentium-IIIs with the same clock speed and L2 cache size.
-This mainboard supports legacy Pentium-II processors such as a Pentium-II running at 233 MHz over a 66 MHz system.
-However, since this is a high-performance motherboard, we recommend that you install current shipping versions of the Pentium-II/Pentium-III, for example;
+If you install two processor cartridges, you must install identical processor cartridges, that is, they must be both Pentium-IIs or Pentium-IIs with the same clock speed and L2 cache size.